 Connect learning theory with expert guidance in classroom practice

 Each curriculum module connects learning theory with practice and builds on what you’re doing in the classroom.
-Upon completion, you’ll earn your master of arts in teaching and achieve your recommendation for initial certification in New York State* in a secondary teaching content area in English, mathematics, science, or social studies for grades 7 – 12 (with a 5 – 6 extension), or in special education – students with disabilities 7 – 12 generalist.
+Upon completion, you’ll earn your master of arts in teaching and achieve your recommendation for initial certification in New York State* in a secondary teaching content area in English, mathematics, science, or social studies for Grades 7-12, or in special education – students with disabilities 7-12 generalist.

 Classes meet online